 Our Trade Winds Victory Swag with its grand medallion motif and elegant chair-ties accents will add a touch-of-class to your décor.
 Complete the look by pairing with our Trade Winds Rod Pocket Panels.
-Choose from colors Cayenne, Chambray, or Peppercorn.
+Choose from colors Cayenne or Chambray

 Visit the Related Products tab to view the complete Trade Winds Collection, and to request fabric swatches.
 For tips on how to measure your windows, check out the Diagrams tab.
 See the Description tab for more product information.

 Try out our Design-on-a-Photo service to see how this gorgeous Victory Swag will look on your windows before you buy!
 Available in Cayenne only.

 Featuring: This unlined 3-scoop victory swag is embellished with 4 gold chair-ties, and displayed on a 40" wide window.
 Decorative wood drapery components shown here are sold separately: 4ft. wood smooth pole, Oakleaf cone finials (pr.), and wood brackets with 3-1/2” returns, in a walnut finish.
 Other options are available.

 This style is an RLF Home original design.